caledelaura/fizzbuzz-cpp/README.md

 > five print "Buzz".
 For numbers which are multiples of both three and
 > five print "FizzBuzz".

 I'm looking For contributions to this project, to demonstrate various ways to fizzbuzz in this language.
+The expected output can be found [here](https://github.com/coston/fizzbuzz-cpp/blob/master/expected-output.txt).
+Fuzzbuzz using bools and ifs..
 Please name new fizzbuzz files with fizzbuzz+"generaldescription".extention, and add a better description to the README.md below.

 * [Fizzbuzz-bruteforce](https://github.com/coston/fizzbuzz-cpp/blob/master/fizzbuzz-bruteforce.cpp) Brute forced fizzbuzz using puts, a halfhearted example.